PMHNP-BC, APRN, CNP, CEO

 Lakeview Behavioral Health strives to make the lives better for anybody in our community with mental health needs or who suffers from addiction: for you, for your friends, for your family.
 If you or anyone you know is in need of assistance, please reach out.
 We are here to help.

-Outpatient Therapy & Psychiatry Office
+Outpatient Therapy, Psychiatry & Business Office

 Outpatient Substance Use Services